Steganography

 Let's try and decode this ourselves using a python script will be write, Create a new python file called

-and reproduce the followingdecode.py, 35 lines
+decode.pyand reproduce the followingdecode.py, 35 lines

-from PIL import Image import sys def decode(image_path, bit_plane): if bit_plane < 1 or bit_plane > 7: raise ValueError("Bit plane must be between 1 and 7") img = Image.open(image_path) img = img.convert('RGB') pixels = list(img.getdata()) bits = [] mask = 1 << (bit_plane - 1) for r, g, b in pixels: bits.append(str((r & mask) >> (bit_plane - 1))) bits.append(str((g & mask) >> (bit_plane - 1))) bits.append(str((b & mask) >> (bit_plane - 1))) chars = [] for i in range(0, len(bits), 8): byte = ''.join(bits[i:i+8]) if byte == '00000000': # NULL terminator break chars.append(chr(int(byte, 2))) message = ''.join(chars) print("Decoded message:", message) if __name__ == "__main__": if len(sys.argv) != 3: print("Usage: decode.py <image> <bit_plane>") sys.exit(1) image_path = sys.argv[1] try: bit_plane = int(sys.argv[2]) except ValueError: print("Bit plane must be an integer between 1 and 7") sys.exit(1) try: decode(image_path, bit_plane) except Exception as e: print(f"❌ Error: {e}") sys.exit(1)
+from PIL import Image import sys def decode(image_path, bit_plane): if bit_plane < 1 or bit_plane > 7: raise ValueError("Bit plane must be between 1 and 7") img = Image.open(image_path) img = img.convert('RGB') pixels = list(img.getdata()) bits = [] mask = 1 << (bit_plane - 1) for r, g, b in pixels: bits.append(str((r & mask) >> (bit_plane - 1))) bits.append(str((g & mask) >> (bit_plane - 1))) bits.append(str((b & mask) >> (bit_plane - 1))) chars = [] for i in range(0, len(bits), 8): byte = ''.join(bits[i:i+8]) if byte == '00000000': # NULL terminator break chars.append(chr(int(byte, 2))) message = ''.join(chars) print("Decoded message:", message) if __name__ == "__main__": if len(sys.argv) != 3: print("Usage: decode.py <image> <bit_plane>") sys.exit(1) image_path = sys.argv[1] try: bit_plane = int(sys.argv[2]) except ValueError: print("Bit plane must be an integer between 1 and 7") sys.exit(1) try: decode(image_path, bit_plane) except Exception as e: print(f"❌ Error: {e}") sys.exit(1) -

-Task 2.3: What about file --mime-type
+Task 2.3: What about file --mime-type?

-can tell you what the magic number of the file is.
+The utility file can tell you what the magic number of the file is.
 Useful for matching extentsion to the acutal file encoding.

 A magic number is a sequence of bytes at the beginning of a file that allows to identify which is the type of a file